NBA playoffs: Tiebreaker criteria

-Should three or more teams tie, any division leaders are given higher seeds regardless of any other criteria.
-In addition, once any team is eliminated from a tiebreaker, the criteria goes back to the first step for the remaining teams.
+Should at least three teams tie, division leaders are given higher seeds regardless of any other criteria.
+Plus, once any team is eliminated from a tiebreaker, the evaluation goes back to the first step for the remaining teams.
 Prior to 2016, this rule was also used for two-team ties, but only applied if the two teams have the same head-to-head record.

 History

 The National Basketball Association was established in 1949 by merger of the Basketball Association of America (BAA) and National Basketball League but it recognizes the three BAA seasons as part of its own history.
-In all of its three years the BAA champion was finally determined in a best-of-seven series but its first two tournaments, the 1947 and 1948 BAA Playoffs, were otherwise quite different from the third, which 21st-century NBA playoffs nearly match.
+In all of its three years the BAA champion was finally determined in a best-of-seven series but its first two tournaments, the 1947 and 1948 BAA playoffs, were otherwise quite different from the third, which 21st-century NBA playoffs nearly match.
 In 1947 and 1948, the Eastern and Western Division champions were matched in a best-of-seven series following the regular season, whose winner advanced to the championship round.
 Meanwhile, four runners-up played best-of-three series to determine the other finalist: the two second-place teams were matched in one short series and the two third-place teams in another; the winners of those two series played another one.
 In 1947, the Philadelphia Warriors won the runners-up bracket and beat the Western champion Chicago Stags four games to one, which the NBA recognizes as its first championship; in 1948 Baltimore won the runners-up and beat Eastern champion Philadelphia in the final.
 Both tournaments generated one finalist from the Eastern and one from the Western Division, but only by chance.

 In 1949, the third and last BAA tournament matched Eastern teams exclusively and Western teams exclusively, necessarily generating Eastern and Western playoff champions to meet in the final.
 At the same time, the number of playoff teams was increased from three to four from each Division; two rounds of best-of-three series were played, followed by a best-of-seven championship.
 The main idea was retained by the NBA.
 Even the 1950 tournament, following a transitional season with three divisions rather than two, initially determined one playoff champion from each division.
 The Central champion Minneapolis Lakers became the first league champion under the NBA name by defeating Anderson from the West in a best-of-three, with Syracuse from the East idle, and then knocking off the Syracuse Nationals in six games.